 - Automation — Cloud servers can be deployed automatically according to predetermined templates, significantly reducing configuration and management time.

-However, dedicated servers have a role to play.
-They are the ideal choice for workloads that call for high-performance number-crunching and other scenarios where performance is prioritized over scalability and cost.
-Dedicated servers remain the most potent single-server hosting platform available.
+Despite the enormous benefits of the cloud, dedicated servers have a role to play in an ultra high-performance computing environment.
+They are ideal for workloads that require extreme number-crunching and other scenarios where performance is prioritized over scalability and cost.
+Dedicated servers remain the most potent single-server hosting platform available for these use cases.

-For most other scenarios, a cloud server is the most cost-effective, scalable, and easy-to-manage hosting option.
-Cloud servers are ideal for CMS and ecommerce hosting, application hosting, data storage, email hosting, and many other common hosting scenarios.
+For most use cases, choosing a top cloud provider with the most cost-effective, scalable, and easy-to-manage hosting solution is a savvy choice.
+Cloud providers and virtual machines are ideal for CMS and ecommerce hosting, application hosting, data storage, email hosting, and many other common hosting scenarios.

 Learn more about the ServerMania Cloud and deploy your first virtual machine today.